arshah18/arshah18.github.io/index.md

 layout: home
 title: Home
 nav_order: 1
-description: Public Health leader and Lead Health Data Coordinator II focused on accreditation, quality, and evidence-driven improvement.
+description: Public Health leader (Epidemiology-in-training, MPH 2026) and Lead Health Data Coordinator II focused on accreditation, quality, and evidence-driven improvement.
 ---

 # Welcome
 Turning research rigor into clear, humane accreditation so programs—and people—thrive.
 {: .lead }

-I lead work where **academic quality**, **evidence**, and **people-centered practice** meet.
-My focus is helping universities run accreditation and program review in a way that is clear, fair, and sustainable—so faculty can teach, learners can thrive, and communities benefit.
+**Teaching & leadership, in one line:** I teach for transfer (clarity → practice) and lead for trust (simple processes → measurable improvement).
+{: .fs-5 }

+I’m a **computational & experimental biologist** working in **healthcare and public health**, and an **epidemiologist-in-training (MPH–Epidemiology, expected 2026)**—focused on building **reliable, fair, and usable** accreditation systems.
+I translate data, policy, and people’s lived experience into decisions programs can act on.

 **Current affiliation:** [University of Nebraska Medical Center (UNMC)](https://www.unmc.edu/) — Department of Internal Medicine, Division of Hematology/Oncology.

 I currently coordinate data and process in cancer research **and** serve as an **elected member of the College of Public Health Curriculum Committee (since October 2025)**.
-I’m seeking roles that expand my institutional impact—especially as an **Executive Lead for Institutional & Program Accreditation** under a **Vice Chancellor’s** office.
+I’m seeking roles that expand my institutional impact—especially in **institutional & program quality/accreditation leadership** within a **Vice Chancellor’s** office.

 ---